Columbia-DESDR/desdr-survey-tool/README.md

 # Noki

 This is a generalized tool to create Whatsapp/SMS surveys using Twilio API.
+See the demo here: https://youtu.be/_OMRHVFTDAU

-More information about the project can be found here: https://share.nuclino.com/p/DESDR-Survey-Tool-yjKGW4mhV8nuGCmHrO5QtQ
+More information about the idea can be found here: https://share.nuclino.com/p/DESDR-Survey-Tool-yjKGW4mhV8nuGCmHrO5QtQ

 Below are the instructions for running it locally